 What counts as CPD?

-It is recommended that a mix of different types and methods of professional development activity be used to give a wider learning experience.
+We recommend that you explore a mix of different types and methods of professional development activity to give you a more well-rounded learning experience.
 If your CPD record shows a very high proportion of one particular mode of activity, you should explain why.